 An Overview on Toxic Torts Law

-You may be familiar with movies that depict class action lawsuits after people were harmed by chemicals in water or prescription medications.
-These cases are a special type of personal injury lawsuit that can be pursued by a single person or a group of people in class actions.
-Plaintiffs in toxic torts litigation are individuals who have suffered negative effects from exposure to dangerous substances—whether it happened at home or work, or from the water supply.
+Toxic tort cases are a special type of personal injury lawsuit that can be pursued by a single person or a group of people in class actions.
+Plaintiffs in toxic torts litigation are individuals who have suffered negative effects from exposure to dangerous substances—whether the toxic exposure happened at home, work, or from the water supply.

-When you’re injured by the actions of someone else, you may be able to bring a personal injury case.
-This is a broad area of law that covers everything from car accidents to medical malpractice and mesothelioma cases.
+When you’re injured by the actions of someone else, you may be able to bring a personal injury case against them.
+Personal injury is a broad area of law (also called tort law) that covers everything from car accidents to medical malpractice and mesothelioma cases.
 Products liability is a related area of law dealing with personal injuries that result from defective products.
 There are different theories of liability in tort law, which you will use depending on state law and your situation.
-When your personal injury case arises because you were injured from exposure to dangerous chemicals, you may have a toxic torts case.
+When your personal injuries result from exposure to dangerous chemicals, you may have a toxic torts case.

 Proving a Case

-To prove a case based on negligence, you will need to show that the responsible party owed you a duty to provide you a safe environment or make products that don’t harm people.
-You will also need to show that that party breached their duty by acting recklessly or carelessly, which caused you harm.
-A judge or jury will look at what a reasonable person would have done in the same or similar situations.
+To prove a case based on negligence, you will first need to show that the responsible party owed you a duty of care to provide you a safe environment or to make products that don’t harm people.
+To establish the standard of care in a negligence case, a judge or jury will look at what a reasonable person would have done in the same or similar situations.
 You may need expert witnesses to testify as to the proper standards or procedures used within a profession or industry when establishing the standard of care.

 Some toxic torts are better proved using strict liability, which doesn’t require you to show the other party was reckless or careless.
 In these cases, you will be able to use the fact that there was a defect with a product to show that the other party breached their duty.
 This is usually the preferred legal theory when you were harmed by a prescription drug or something similar.